-Bloomfield NJ Ignition Interlock Devices for DWI Convictions
+Bloomfield Ignition Interlock Devices for DWI Convictions

 With offices in Newark, New Jersey

 Every DWI case is unique.
 Unfortunately, many NJ prosecutors take a one-size-fits-all approach to DWI prosecutions.
 As a result, anyone busted for drunk driving in the State of New Jersey is subject to maximum punishments that can include jail time, heavy fines, and loss of driver’s license.
 One of the worst consequences of a Driving While Intoxicated conviction is a requirement to install an ignition interlock device on all of your motor vehicles.
 An ignition interlock device is a machine that attaches to your vehicle and requires you to blow a clean breath sample before starting the vehicle.
 Having the device on your car is not only inconvenient; it can be humiliating.

 If you have been accused of a DWI or DUI violation, it is imperative that you contact an experienced DWI defense attorney as soon as possible.
 The Tormey Law Firm is a team of DWI attorneys and experts who have the knowledge and expertise needed to beat your charges in Newark, Verona, and everywhere else in Essex County, NJ.
 Founding partner Travis J. Tormey is a certified Alcotest operator, so he knows how to challenge the results of your breath test.
 We also have a former DWI prosecutor and a former NJ State Trooper on staff, so we understand the tactics and procedures used by other side.

 Call the Tormey Law Firm now at 201-654-3464 to speak with one of our DWI litigators.